[Fix] The application was unable to start correctly (0xc0000005)

 0xc0000005-4

-This method is to be carried out by the users at their own risk.
-This did work for some and did not for some.
-You will also need to re-activate Windows after performing the steps in this guide.
+This method is to be carried out by users at their own risk.
+It worked for some and did not for others.
+After performing the steps in this guide, you will also need to reactivate Windows.

 2. Type “bcdedit” and press ENTER.
-If your Windows Boot Loader Path is xOsload.exe then you need to remove some files and repair your BCD.
-You can see this in the PATH field after you execute the “bcdedit” command.
+If your Windows Boot Loader Path is xOsload.exe, then you need to remove some files and repair your BCD.
+You can see this in the PATH field after executing the “bcdedit” command.

-3. Once done, execute the following commands below, some may return not found but ignore the errors and proceed till the last.
-Make sure, you hit the ENTER key after each command.
+3. Once completed, execute the following commands below.
+Some may return “not found,” but ignore the errors and proceed until the last command.
+Ensure that you press the ENTER key after each command.

 Del D:\Windows\System32\xOsload.exe